divio/divio-cloud-docs/background/addons-configuration-overview.rst

 * environment-specific settings (e.g. database settings, since each environment should have its own)
 * secret settings (e.g. keys for services and APIs)

-Environment variables are better for such settings than committing them to code because.
-If stored as part of the codebase, they provide the same value in all environments, and they are vulnerable to being accidentally shared.
+*Environment variables are better than the codebase for such settings.* If committed as part of the codebase, they provide the same value in all environments, and they are vulnerable to being accidentally shared.

 Via automatically applied environment variables